py06/esp32-i2c-lcd1602/README.md

 ## Acknowledgements

  * Inspired by the Arduino [DFRobot sample code](http://www.dfrobot.com/image/data/DFR0154/LiquidCrystal_I2Cv1-1.rar).
- * "SMBus" is a trademark of Intel Corporation.
  * "I2C" is a registered trademark of Phillips Corporation.

 ## Roadmap